First Time Paragliding Experience

 Yes, you heard me right.
 Bribes…I’m not playing.

-A little sugar (like tandem paragliding) will hook these kids into something a little less exciting, like hut to hut hiking.
+A little sugar (like tandem paragliding or riding alpine coasters) will hook these kids into something a little less exciting, like hut to hut hiking.

 When my daughter expressed interest in paragliding, I was initially hesitant.
 However, after researching how safe paragliding is and checking the weather conditions, I decided to sign her up for a session with a skilled pilot named Ebi who operates in the Bavarian Alps.
 Despite my initial reservations, I felt confident in her safety and was thrilled to see her enjoy this exciting activity.